 Throughout her career, she played just as well in the postseason as she did in the regular season.
-She was named the NorPac Tournament Most Valuable Player in 2003 and made the All-Tournament team in 2003 and 2004.
-She was also picked as Missouri State Most Valuable Player during her senior season.
+She was named the NorPac Tournament Most Valuable Player in 2003 and made the all-tournament team in 2003 and 2004.
+She was also chosen as Missouri State's most valuable player during her senior season.

-In December 2005, she earned her bachelor's in Spanish education from Missouri State and has been active in the classroom ever since.
-She has taught at Ozark and Parkview High Schools locally before moving to Germantown, Pa., in 2006 where she was as a full-time Spanish teacher and assistant soccer coach at Delaware Valley Charter High School.
+In December 2005, she earned her bachelor's degree in Spanish education from Missouri State and has been active in the classroom since then.
+She taught at Ozark and Parkview High Schools locally before moving to Germantown, Pa., in 2006 where she was as a full-time Spanish teacher and assistant soccer coach at Delaware Valley Charter High School.

 Gomez Sosa was born in Uruguay and moved to Montreal when she was 10 years old.
 She is fluent in Spanish, French and English.
-Gomez Sosa resides in Springfield with her husband Tony Piazza, a former Missouri State baseball player, and their children, Julian and Camila Anne.
-In 2012, Gomez Sosa earned her USA Field Hockey Level II Coaching Certification, the second highest certification in USA Field Hockey, just under the international level.
-She also graduated from the NCAA Women's Coaches Academy in 2012.
+Gomez Sosa resides in Springfield with her husband Tony Piazza -- a former Missouri State baseball player -- and their children, Julian and Camila Anne.
+Gomez Sosa earned her USA Field Hockey Level II Coaching Certification -- the second highest certification in USA Field Hockey -- just under the international level in 2012.
+She also graduated from the NCAA Women's Coaches Academy that same year.